kennethdavidbuck/ember-cli-storagekit/README.md

 Why is this useful?
 Because it allows you to change your namespace based on the current environment.
 For example, you can define a different namespace for your test environment and keep yourself shielded from any setup and teardown methods that modify your browsers local or session storage.

-If you do not specify a namespace, then your keys will be stored in the same form that they are received.
+If you do not specify a namespace, then your keys will be stored in the same form that they are received (which also means you will be operating on the global storage space).
 If you specify a key directly in one of the adapters it will supercede the namespace in the env config.